 Features We Don’t Like

-If you are a cash-based business the lack of branches and frees might become a bit onerous.
+If you are a cash-based business the lack of branches and fees for deposits might become a bit onerous.

 You can’t pay in cheques to the account.
 Also, there is no overdraft facility.

-While the account is free for some businesses 20p per transaction can add up or at least be quite difficult to keep track of this sort of fee can be quite tiresome.
+While the account is free, for some businesses 20p per transaction can add up.
+In any case we find having to keep track of this sort of fee can be quite tiresome.